|

 in terms of previous, admittedly problematic, versions of FileMaker.
 There's also a set of suggested practices

 to put in place in your own Filemaker solutions.
-(This paper was distributed at the

 - Considerations